glotzerlab/signac-docs/docs/source/recipes.rst

 .. tip::

    If each machine will be running different operations, then only decorating those operations will also ensure you only run a given operation on the 'right' machine.

 .. tip::

-   To test operations on a login node, a 'test' group could be used that ensured that the operations did not try to run on multiple cores or GPUs.
+   To test operations with a small interactive job, a 'test' group could be used that ensured that the operations did not try to run on multiple cores or GPUs.